l-copeman/cricket-scoresheet/README.md

 * The user is then asked to input the scores for the first teams innings.
 * Each teams innings consists of 10 overs (6 scores per over).
 * Each score can be between 0-6, or a 'W' to represent a player getting out.
+* The six scores per over are entered with a comma between them.
 * Example of an input for one overs score: 2,3,4,0,W,1.
 * The program updates the scoresheet on Google Sheets as scores are inputted.
 * After scoring the first teams 10 overs, the next team begin scoring.